-3. Pursue an end to the Israeli occupation of East Jerusalem, the West Bank, and the Gaza Strip, to promote a solution that advances security and self-determination for Israelis and Palestinians.
+2. Pursue an end to the Israeli occupation of East Jerusalem, the West Bank, and the Gaza Strip, to promote a solution that advances security and self-determination for Israelis and Palestinians.

 CMEP also advocates for an end to the blockade and closure of Gaza.
-Since 2006, the political and humanitarian crisis in Gaza has become an urgent problem for the two million Palestinians living there.
-The blockade limits the import of basic necessities and materials desperately needed to rebuild after the recent wars in Gaza 2008/2009, 2012, and 2014.
-The restrictions on travel have limited Palestinians’ access to health care, religious holy sites and educational institutions outside of the Gaza Strip.
+Since before 2006, the political and humanitarian crisis in Gaza has become an urgent problem for the two million Palestinians living there.
+The blockade limits the import of basic necessities and materials desperately needed to rebuild after repeated wars in Gaza.
+The restrictions on travel have limited Palestinians’ access to health care, religious holy sites, and educational institutions outside of the Gaza Strip.

-The continuing occupation of Palestinian lands beyond the 1967 borders and measures and laws that continue to constrain and control the Palestinian population, in contravention of the Universal Declaration on Human Rights, must end.
+The continuing occupation of Palestinian lands beyond the 1967 borders, and measures and laws that continue to constrain and control the Palestinian population, all in contravention of the Universal Declaration on Human Rights, must end.
 These actions prevent economic and social development and constrain the exercise of political rights.
-Our nation we needs to focus on bringing a new sense of equality, inclusivity, and mutual respect among all the citizens of the Land regardless of religious affiliation or ethnicity.
+Our nation needs to focus on bringing a new sense of equality, inclusivity, and mutual respect among all the citizens of the Land regardless of religious affiliation or ethnicity.

 - Opposes policies that have as their objective changing the ethnic character of neighborhoods in Jerusalem;

-- Opposes the existence and completion of the separation barrier/wall on Palestinian land, including the barrier across the Cremisan Valley separating the valley owned by Palestinian Christian families and institutions from Beit Jala and Bethlehem;
+- Opposes the existence and completion of the separation barrier/wall on Palestinian land, including the barrier across the Cremisan Valley, separating the valley owned by Palestinian Christian families and institutions from Beit Jala and Bethlehem;

-- Supports a U.S. declaration that settlements and unilateral land expropriations are “illegal,” not just “illegitimate,” in the spirit of U.N.
-Security Council Resolution 2334.
+- Supports a U.S. declaration that settlements and unilateral land expropriations are “illegal,” not just “illegitimate” in the spirit of UN Security Council Resolution 2334.

-5. Promote a shared Jerusalem by Palestinians and Israelis, as well as full access to the Holy Sites of the three religious communities — Jews, Christians, and Muslims – by those who call them holy.
+4. Promote a shared Jerusalem by Palestinians and Israelis, as well as full access to the Holy Sites of the three religious communities — Jews, Christians, and Muslims – by those who call them holy.